eiguzman/player-stat-predictor/README.md

 - **Initial Hyperparameter Tuning**:
   For this model, we tested dimensionality reduction techniques like PCA (Principal Component Analysis) and SVD (Singular Value Decomposition) to reduce the number of features while retaining the variance or meaningful components.
 We experimented with the following parameters:
-  - PCA: Tuned the number of principal components (n_components) between 1 and 4 to find an optimal balance between model simplicity and information retention.
+  - **PCA**: Tuned the number of principal components (n_components) between 1 and 4 to find an optimal balance between model simplicity and information retention.
-  - SVD: Tested truncation levels to determine the number of singular vectors to retain.
+  - **SVD**: Tested truncation levels to determine the number of singular vectors to retain.
 Optimal values were found when keeping 90% of the cumulative explained variance.
-  - Logistic Regression: Explored variations in the regularization parameter (C) and penalty terms (l1 and l2) to prevent overfitting while maximizing predictive accuracy.
+  - **Logistic Regression**: Explored variations in the regularization parameter (C) and penalty terms (l1 and l2) to prevent overfitting while maximizing predictive accuracy.

   Through the PCA analysis, we found that it performs best when using 3 components (through looking at the figures 2.9 and 2.10).
 However, when plotting the PCA clusters, we see a very poor clustering for the following few reasons: